karnikram/2026/_posts/2026-04-27-mlip-practical.md

 and then fine-tune on forces and energies as described by <d-cite key="zaidi2022pretraining"></d-cite>.
 This makes the model not only more data efficient, but also results in significantly faster inference times, as it doesn't use a computationally expensive equivariant architecture.
-<d-cite key="harcombe2025ontheconnection"></d-cite> reported that their diffusion models needed
-50\% less training data to reach the same accuracy as their non-diffusion models that also don't respect symmetries in their experiments.
+Harcombe et al.<d-cite key="harcombe2025ontheconnection"></d-cite> reported that their diffusion models needed 50% less training data to reach the same accuracy as their non-diffusion models that also don't respect symmetries in their experiments.
 Even though symmetry-agnostic diffusion models are more data efficient and are arguably more accurate for relaxation tasks, normal NNPs typically yield better force RMSE values.